Re-shaping

-If protruding or unshapely ears bother you, you may consider plastic surgery.
-Ear reshaping can improve their shape, projection, position or proportion.
-It can correct defects in ear structure that are present at birth, become apparent with growth or are caused by injury. (e.g. cauliflower ears).
+Ear reshaping may be an option for you if protruding or unshapely ears bother you.
+Ear surgery (otoplasty) can improve their shape, projection, position or proportion.
+It can correct defects in ear structure that are present at birth, become apparent with growth or are caused by injury. (e.g. cauliflower ears)

 • Self-confidence issues because of the size or shape of their ears